If you lose your job tomorrow, do you have a stash under your couch to fall back on?

 I’d say $1,000 is just a good old rounded out (but not too big) number to start with as a goal.
 Would you agree?

-Let’s see how you can make 4 sneaky ways to make saving $1,000 in four months easy as pie.
+Let’s see how you can make 4 smart ways to make saving $1,000 in six months less painful.

 Reallocate Your Free Time

 I’ve realized that saving money isn’t going to be like mindlessly playing a cool game you just came across (sucks, I know).
 It takes a bit more than that as you’ll need to dedicate time to make the extra money besides your day job.

 It’s a simple life rule: You get to trade something of value in exchange for something else of value.
 In our case, we are talking about trading time for money.

 Now, what exactly will you do with that time?